 4. Financial Analyst

-Financial Analysts benefit from the coursework in accounting, finance, economics, and mathematics which is traditionally part of a business major.
+Financial analysts benefit from the coursework in accounting, finance, economics, and mathematics that is traditionally part of a business major.

 They develop marketing plans to strategically promote the college and encourage applications.
 Admissions staff, like business majors, must collaborate with other team members on projects and to deliver programs.

-College admissions is essentially a sales position for a college, so business majors with a strong foundation in sales and marketing and an outgoing personality can have success in this niche.
+A college admissions role is essentially a sales position for a college, so business majors with a strong foundation in sales and marketing and an outgoing personality are likely to be successful in this niche.

 7. Business Teacher